Table of contents

 Now, let’s look at the middle layer of our brand pyramid: brand identity.

-Even something as seemingly simple as product packaging can have a major impact on the way shoppers perceive your brand and whether they become loyal customers or not1.
-The colour palette you use can directly influence people’s moods2, and will also impact your brand’s likability3: red is famously associated with feelings of excitement, blue is associated with competence, black is associated with competence.
+Even something as seemingly simple as product packaging can have a major impact on the way shoppers perceive your brand and whether they become loyal customers or not.
+The color palette you use can directly influence people’s moods, and will also impact your brand’s likability: red is famously associated with feelings of excitement, blue is associated with competence, black is associated with competence.